Competition information at 28 July 2022

 |White||17||M10B, W10B, White|

 Age Class courses

 A full range of age class courses are available.
 We’d prefer entries to be made online up to the day you wish to run.
 Entry will be available on the day at registration whilst there are available start times and maps.

 Colour coded courses

 There will be String courses provided each day for young children, using special maps.
 There will be no charge.
-Electronic punching will be used.
+A mixture of pin punching and electronic punching will be used during the week.
 Register at the string course on event days.
 Courses are available between 10:00 and 15:00.